Fundamental limitations on photoisomerization from thermodynamic resource theories: Work extraction and injection

 Suppose, further, that the measurement yields the degenerate energy, $\Energy_- (\pi) + \Energy_+ (\pi)$.
 The system is projected onto a pure state, $\frac{1}{ \sqrt{2} } \: [ \ket{ \Energy_-(\pi), \Energy_+(\pi) } + \ket{ \Energy_+(\pi), \Energy_-(\pi) } ]$, in a two-dimensional space.
 The pure state has more informational value than the same-energy-diagonal mixed state, $\frac{1}{2} [ \ketbra{ \Energy_-(\pi) }{ \Energy_-(\pi) } + \ketbra{ \Energy_+(\pi) }{ \Energy_+(\pi) } ]$.
 The pure state can be decohered to the mixed state while the extra value is extracted as work (see Fig.~2 in~\cite{Kwon_18_Clock}).

 Let us illustrate how a two-molecule state can satisfy the criterion~\eqref{eq_W_From_Coh_Condn}.
 Though artificial, the illustration demonstrates achievability.
 Suppose that the molecules occupy a small, symmetric structure.
 Their real-space wave functions might overlap considerably, rendering the molecules indistinguishable~\cite{Fisher_18_Quantum}.
 The molecules would occupy a symmetric or an antisymmetric state, depending on their total spins~\cite{Fisher_18_Quantum}.
 Hence the electronic DOFs could occupy an antisymmetric state~\cite{Fisher_18_Quantum}.
 Suppose that a Heisenberg Hamiltonian $\propto \bm{\sigma} \cdot \bm{\sigma}$ couples the electronic DOFs during photoisomerization.
 Let the Hamiltonian's proportionality constant be positive.
 Suppose, further, that the photoisomers thermalize with a $T = 0$ bath.
-The electronic state becomes the singlet $\frac{1}{ \sqrt{2} } [ \ket{ \Energy_+(\pi), \Energy_- (\pi) } - \ket{ \Energy_- (\pi), \Energy_+ (\pi) } ]$, satisfying Eq.~\eqref{eq_W_From_Coh_Condn}.
+The electronic state cools to the ground state, the singlet $\frac{1}{ \sqrt{2} } [ \ket{ \Energy_+(\pi), \Energy_- (\pi) } - \ket{ \Energy_- (\pi), \Energy_+ (\pi) } ]$, satisfying Eq.~\eqref{eq_W_From_Coh_Condn}.
 The photoisomers could decouple quickly after photoisomerizing.
 The total Hamiltonian would return to $H_\mol + H_\mol$ while the state remained a singlet.
 Work could be extracted from the state's coherence, if an agent acted quickly enough.
 Granted, the decoupling would cost (positive or negative) work.
-But that work could, in principle, come from the photoisomers themselves, or from structures to which the photoisomers were attached, rather than from the battery that an external agent then fills from the coherence.
+But that work could, in principle, come from the photoisomers themselves, or from structures to which the photoisomers were attached, rather than from the battery charged later from the coherence.